AdMall Powers $337,000 Solar Branding Campaign

 Solution: Introduce TV ad campaign with an assist from AdMall

-Lambert knew that by turning to AdMall’s Presentations tool and using the Alternative Energy Solutions Providers Local Account Intelligence Report, he would have enough research to back his pitch.
+Lambert knew that by turning to AdMall’s Presentations tool and using the Alternative Energy Solutions Providers Local Account Intelligence Report, he would have enough data to back his pitch.

 I've been using AdMall for my whole media selling career.
 I love the analytics [AdMall] provides and also enjoy pulling data from the presentations that can be generated,” said Lambert.
 “It saves me hours of time not having to compile all of the data from scratch.”

-The move paid off, and Lambert closed the deal with the solar company.
+The move paid off, and Lambert closed the solar branding campaign deal with the company.

 He explained, “I was able to reintroduce an annual television campaign and after utilizing some of the slides and information generated from AdMall PRO, and multiple schedule revisions while brainstorming with the owner about his goals and pain points, I was able to close him with an annual television contract.
 They have since moved into some digital play with us as well.”